 If you decide to visit Nuuk, the Vandrehuset is a very interesting option.

-Beyond the best places to see Northern Lights already seen, there are other locations to see the Aurora Borealis dancing across the sky.
-Well, more than the aurora borealis, we mean the aurora australis, which we can see in locations near the south pole.
+Beyond the best places to see the Northern Lights we already mentioned, there are other locations where you can see the Aurora Borealis dancing across the sky.
+Well, more than the Aurora Borealis, we mean the Aurora Australis, which you can see in locations near the South Pole.

 These places require a bigger solar storm, but if you plan a trip there, make sure that you check the Northern Lights forecast every day:

 - New Zealand: The South Island of New Zealand is a good place to see the Aurora Australis.
 The beach of Moeraki or the city of Dunedin are some of the most accessible places on the island for chasing the Southern Lights.